Symmetric approximation sequences, Beilinson-Green algebras and derived equivalences: Introduction

 \section{Introduction}

-Derived categories have been one of the important tools in the study of many branches of mathematics: Lie theory, algebraic geometry, mathematical physics, stable homotopy theory, representation theory, etc. In the representation theory of algebras, derived equivalences have been shown to preserve many algebraic and geometric invariants and provide new connections.
+In the representation theory of algebras, derived equivalences have been shown to preserve many algebraic and geometric invariants and provide new connections.
 However, in general, it is very difficult to describe the derived equivalence class of a given ring.
 One idea is to study locally derived equivalences, that is, to establish some elementary derived equivalences between certain rings, and hope that derived equivalent rings can be related by a sequence of such elementary derived equivalences.
-Mutation of objects in categories provide many derived equivalent rings of such kind, where approximations play a central role.
-This occurs in many aspects such as mutations of tilting modules \cite{Happel1998b}, mutations of cluster tilting objects \cite{Buan2006}, mutations of silting objects \cite{Aihara2012}, mutations of exceptional sequences \cite{Rudakov1990}, and mutations of modifying modules \cite{Iyama2014a} in the study of the NCCR conjecture (\cite[Conjecture 4.6]{Vandenbergh2004}).
+Many such kind of derived equivalent rings comes from mutations sequences of objects in categories, where approximations play a central role.
+This occurs in many aspects in algebra and geometry, such as mutations of tilting modules \cite{Happel1998b}, mutations of cluster tilting objects \cite{Buan2006}, mutations of silting objects \cite{Aihara2012}, mutations of exceptional sequences \cite{Rudakov1990}, and mutations of modifying modules \cite{Iyama2014a} in the study of the NCCR conjecture (\cite[Conjecture 4.6]{Vandenbergh2004}).